 Conservation Photographer

-In my 40 years this planet, I’ve had the great privilege to explore some of its most incredible seascapes for Geographic Magazine and the Save Our Seas Foundation.
-I’ve photographed everything really, really big sharks to dainty ones that fit in the palm of your hand.
-I’ve smelled the fishy, fishy breath of humpback feeding just feet away from me in the cold seas off Canada’s Bear Rainforest.
-And I’ve been privy to the mating rituals of green turtles in the Mozambique Channel.
+In my 40 years on this planet, I’ve had the great privilege to explore some of its most incredible for National Geographic Magazine and the Save Our Seas Foundation.
+I’ve photographed everything from really, really big sharks to dainty ones that fit in the palm of your hand.
+I’ve smelled the fishy, fishy breath of humpback whales just feet away from me in the cold seas off Canada’s Great Bear Rainforest.
+And I’ve been privy to the mating rituals of green sea turtles in the Mozambique Channel.

 (Music)

-I’ve visited hundreds of marine locations, but there are a handful of seascapes that have touched me incredibly deeply.
+I’ve hundreds of marine locations, but there are a handful of seascapes that have touched me incredibly deeply.
 The first time I experienced that kind of high was about 10 years ago, off South Africa’s rugged, wild coast.
-And every June and July, enormous shoals of sardines travel northwards in a mass migration we call the Run.
+And every June and July, enormous shoals of sardines travel northwards in a mass migration we call the Sardine Run.
 And boy, do those fish have good reason to run.
-In hot pursuit are of hungry and agile predators.
-Common dolphins hunt together and they can separate of the sardines from the main shoal and they create bait balls.
-They drive and the fish upward against the ocean surface and then they rush in to dine on this pulsating and movable feast.
+In hot pursuit hoards of hungry and agile predators.
+Common dolphins hunt together and they can separate some of the sardines from the main shoal and they create bait balls.
+They drive trap the fish upward against the ocean surface and they rush in to dine on this pulsating and movable feast.
 Close behind are sharks.
-Now, most people believe that and dolphins are these mortal enemies, but during the Sardine Run, they actually coexist.
+Now, most people believe that sharks and dolphins are these mortal enemies, but during the Sardine Run, they actually coexist.
 In fact, dolphins actually help sharks feed more effectively.
-Without dolphins, the bait balls are more dispersed and sharks often end up with what I call a sardine donut, or a full of water.
-Now, while I’ve had a few spicy moments sharks on the sardine run, I know they don’t see me as prey.
+Without dolphins, the bait balls are dispersed and sharks often end up with what I call a sardine donut, or a mouth full of water.
+Now, while I’ve had a few spicy moments with sharks on sardine run, I know they don’t see me as prey.
 However, I get bumped and tail-slapped just like any other guest at this rowdy, rowdy banquet.

-From the shores of Africa we travel east, across the vastness that is the Indian Ocean to the Maldives, an archipelago of coral islands.
-And during the stormy southwest monsoon, manta rays from all across the archipelago to a tiny speck in Baa Atoll called Hanifaru.
-Armies of crustaceans, most no bigger than the size of pupils, are the mainstay of the manta ray’s diet.
-When plankton concentrations become patchy, manta rays feed alone and they somersault themselves backwards again and again, very much like a puppy chasing its own tail.
+From the shores of Africa we travel east, across the vastness that is the Indian Ocean to the Maldives, archipelago of coral islands.
+And during the stormy southwest monsoon, manta rays from all across the travel to a tiny speck in Baa Atoll called Hanifaru.
+Armies of crustaceans, most no than the size of your pupils, are the mainstay of the manta ray’s diet.
+When plankton concentrations become patchy, manta rays feed and they somersault themselves backwards again and again, very much like a puppy chasing its own tail.

 (Music)